Ignocius/zerda-exam-python/README.md

 ### Explain the algorithm seen in `third.py`.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:

 ### How can you create a graphical user interface and draw a rectangle on it in python?
 What are the tools needed for it?
 [2p]
 #### Your answer:
+First of all we have to import the Tkinter module, it is the standard GUI (graphical user interface) library for python /from tkinter import */.
+After that we can start using it, within a function, or within OO structure.
+How does it works?
+First of all we've to set our root(root = Tk() ).
+After that we have to set our Canvas, for easier use later we should give it to a variable (canvas = canvas = Canvas(root, width="300", height="300"), now we can set the width and height of our canvas, after that in the next line canvas.pack() our canvas builder.
+Now we can draw our rectangle!
+If we want to draw more, with different positions, than we should use another variable for this, box = canvas.create_rectangle(50,50, param, param2).
+So as you can see we called our canvas var which is the Canvas, and inside there are lot of built in drawing methods.
+After we set our rectangle, we call root.mainloop(), we always end our drawing-part by calling the mainloop method of the root window.

 ### What does V stand for in MVC?
 [2p]
 #### Your answer: